 Insert new rows (one per picture)

 Open your CSV file in your spreadsheet software of choice.
-In this example we'll be working with Google Spreadsheet.
+Shopify recommends using Google Sheets:

 Locate the product(s) you want to add images to.
 In this example that will be the "Black and White Bracelet Pack"

 On the next row click and drag on the row numbers to select multiple rows.
 Select the same number of rows as the number of additional images you will add.